Santiago Toloza: Talleres de Córdoba

 April, 2022.
 In 2022 Toloza made 16 appearances in all competitions for Talleres de Córdoba.

 Arsenal de Sarandi

 On 7 January 2023, Arsenal de Sarandi confirmed the loan signing of Toloza on a one-year deal.
 Toloza scored his first senior league goal on 4 February 2023 for Arsenal de Sarandí against Estudiantes.

 Independiente

 On 31 August 2023, Santiago signed a contract with Independiente, that runs through the end of 2026.

 Platense

 On 22 January 2025, Toloza joined Platense after rescinding his contract with Independiente, signing a one-year deal with an option for a three-year extension.

+Defensa y Justicia

+On 11 March 2026, he signed a two-year contract with Defensa y Justicia.

+O'Higgins

+In August 2026, Toloza moved to Chile and joined O'Higgins on a deal until the end of 2028.